sergibarroso/wireguard-vpn-setup/README.md

   dpkg-reconfigure tzdata
   ```

-  And select the timezone your server it is located.
+  Select the timezone where each NanoPi is going to be located.

 * Upgrade the system to the latest version of all packages by running: